solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 - import necessary Rust libraries
 - declare the program's address
-- define program instructions (functional logic)
+- define program instruction handlers (functional logic)
-- define structs for the instructions (the data format that will be passed in)
+- define structs for the instruction handlers (the data format that will be passed in)
 - define structs for the accounts this program needs (including the format of the data stored on-chain)